Skip to main content

 • Started: Trigger notification when service is found in a Started state.

-• Not Started: Trigger notification when service is found anything but a Started state.
+• Not Started: Trigger notification when service is found in anything but a Started state.

 • Stopped: Trigger notification when the service is found in a Stopped state.

-• From Time: This is the start time for monitoring resources.
-This option provides users a way to monitor resources only during a specified time period of the day.
+• From Time: The start time for monitoring resources.
+This option provides a way to monitor resources only during a specified time period of the day.

-• To Time: This is the end time for monitoring resources.
-This option provides users a way to monitor resources only during a specified time period of the day.
+• To Time: The end time for monitoring resources.
+This option provides a way to monitor resources only during a specified time period of the day.

-• Frequency: In Seconds, defines how often the SMA Resource Monitor will check the service for the defined state.
+• Frequency: In Seconds, defines how often the SMA Resource Monitor checks the service for the defined state.

 • Minimum Value: 5